VA Mortgage After Short Sale Lending Guidelines On Purchases

 - Once the mortgage lender receives the purchase contract, the mortgage lender will review the contract and either accept the offer or come back with a counter

-- Most mortgage lenders are slow and this process can take longer than those of private sellers
+- Most lenders are slow and this process can take longer than those of private sellers

 Short Sale Mortgage Lender Process